Nitro/newrelic-logrus/README.md

 New Relic error reporting using the New Relic Go Agent.

 New Relic relies on having errors associated witha transaction.
 But logrus doesn't know which transaction its being called from.
+So, you have two
+options:
+ * Pass nothing and a new New Relic transaction will be created and the error associatied with that.
+ * Use `WithFields(logrus.Fields{"txn": tx}).Error(...)` and pass in
+   your existing transaction.
+This will be used instead.

+If you use the second strategy, you should also use the included `Formatter` to remove the `txn` field from the logs.
+The `Formatter` can also masque any fields you wish to prevent from being logged in the clear.

-So currently this hook plugin just creates a new transaction called `errorTxn` and reports logged errors under that transaction.
-They show up just like any other reported errors.
-If any fields are supplied to the log line via `WithFields`, they are reported as custom attributes on the `errorTxn` and will be visible in New Relic.
+In either case, if any fields are supplied to the log line via `WithFields`, they are reported as custom attributes on the `errorTxn` and will be visible in New Relic.

 Usage
 -----